ibm-cloud-docs/billing-usage/billing-faq.md

 You might manage your payment method on a separate billing platform.
 You can easily register, update, or delete a payment method by going to [IBM Billing](https://myibm.ibm.com/billing/).
 For more information, see [Managing your payment method outside of the console](/docs/billing-usage?topic=billing-usage-linkedusage#payment-method-ibm).

 For additional information about specific error messages, see [Why can't I upgrade my IBM Cloud account?](/docs/account?topic=account-ts_upgrade_cc).

+## Can I check the status of my account's updated payment method?
+{: #payment-method-status}
+{: faq}

+Yes, you can.
+When you request to change your payment method, a support case is created automatically.
+Go to the [Manage cases](https://{DomainName}/unifiedsupport/cases) page in the {{site.data.keyword.cloud_notm}} console to view the status of your request.

 ## Can I delete my credit card?
 {: #removecard}